Chennaipy/talks/README.md

 ##### Environment for Python Dev

-Working with different project with different python versions, debugging module issues, introduction to development environment / provisioning.
+Working with different projects with different python versions, debugging module issues, introduction to development environment / provisioning.
 Have a look at: pyenv-virtualenv, pip, modules, site, ansible